Construction Accounting in Texas

 Why do Texas contractors need specialized bookkeeping services?

-How does the Texas Prompt Payment Act affect contractors?
+How does the Texas franchise tax affect construction companies?

-How does WIP reporting work for Texas construction companies?
+How does no state income tax benefit Texas construction companies?

 Ready for Professional Construction Accounting?